areedelahi/coppertoolsforge/README.md

 3. Ensure you have **Forge 1.20.1** installed.

 ---
-NOTE: The textures are NOT made by me, they are from the mod https://www.curseforge.com/minecraft/mc-mods/oxidizable-copper-gear under MIT license, But the rest of the project and all the code are by me alone.

 This was a one time Project for myself, its not supported ahead for future versions.